Simple Passive Design Strategies for Building in a Hot and Dry Climate

 Table of Contents

-In this blog, we will focus on passive design strategies for hot and dry climates and how to integrate them into building design in an excellent manner.
+In this blog, we will focus on passive design strategies for hot and dry climates and how to integrate them into building design effectively.

 What are Passive Design Strategies?

-Passive design strategies help to maximize a building inhabitants' comfort and well-being while consuming the least amount of energy possible.
+Passive design strategies help to maximise the comfort and well-being of the inhabitants of the building while consuming the least amount of energy possible.
 It adapts to suit the local temperature and site conditions.
-Making the most of the local climate is essential when creating a passive building.
+Since varying climate conditions are beyond our control, making the most of the local climate is essential when designing a building.

 Any design element or technology used to lower a building's temperature without the use of electricity are referred to as passive cooling.
 The purpose of this blog is to evaluate the value of using a few passive cooling techniques to enhance thermal performance and lower energy consumption in residential buildings in hot, arid climates, specifically in the Dubai, United Arab Emirates (UAE).